Strong Priority and Determinacy in Timed CCS: Examples

 and $B_2 = \{ \ell \cpar \ol{\ell} \mid H_2 \cap \oliA(R) \not\subseteq \{ \sigma \} \text{ or }N_2 \cap \oliA(Q) \not\subseteq \{\sigma\}\}$.
 By Lem.~\ref{lem:pivot-no-local-block-1} and \ref{lem:pivot-no-local-block-2} we have $B_2 = \eset$.
 If we now take an arbitrary $\ell' \in H \cap \L$ then $\ell' \in H_2$ or $\ell' \in N_2$.
 In these cases, we obtain $\pi \Vdash \ell' \ordpre \ell$ by conformance Def.~\ref{def:conformance} from $Q : \pi$ or $R : \pi$.

-In the sequel, we tackle coherence Def.~\ref{def:coherence}.
+In the sequel, we tackle \myb{c-coherence} Def.~\ref{def:coherence}.
 First we observe that the immediate derivatives of $Q \cpar R$ are always parallel compositions $Q' \cpar R'$ of derivatives of $Q$ and $R$.
-Thus, we may assume that the immediate derivatives $Q' \cpar R'$ are coherent for $\pi$ because $P$ and $Q$ coherence is preserved under transitions (i.e., by co-induction).
+Thus, we may assume that the immediate derivatives $Q' \cpar R'$ are c-coherent for $\pi$ because $P$ and $Q$ \myb{c-coherence} is preserved under transitions (i.e., by co-induction).
 Now suppose

 such that $\alpha_1 \neq \alpha_2$ or $P_1 \neq P_2$ or $\{ \alpha_1, \alpha_2 \} \subseteq \R$ and $\alpha_i \not\in H_{3-i}$.
 Moreover, the c-actions $\alpha_1 \col H_1[E_1]$ and $\alpha_2 \col H_2[E_2]$ are interference-free.
 We argue reconvergence by case analysis on the rules that generate these transitions.
 These could be $(\ParR_1)$, $(\ParR_2)$ or $(\ParR_3)$.
 First note that by Lem.~\ref{lem:pivot-no-local-block-1} and \ref{lem:pivot-no-local-block-2} we can drop the consideration of the synchronisation action $\ell \cpar \ol{\ell}$ for the blocking set in $(\ParR_3)$ altogether: